django/django/docs/topics/channel_layers.rst

     If you don't want to use them, just leave ``CHANNEL_LAYERS`` unset, or set it to the empty dict ``{}``.

+    Messages across channel layers also go to consumers/ASGI application instances, just like events from the client, and so they now need a ``type`` key as well.
+See more below.

 .. warning::

     Channel layers have a purely async interface (for both send and receive);